nitinsavant/nitinsavant_v3/content/posts/my-teams.md

 date: 2008-06-05
 ---

-The name of my blog is a tribute to the late great Chick Hearn.
+The name of my blog (In-The-Refrigerator) is a tribute to the late great Chick Hearn.
 His most famous phrase came when the Lakers had all but clinched a victory in the late moments of a game and Chick would put the game 'in the refrigerator.'
 I grew up listening to and learning from Chick and I will always remember him.

 This is a blog about sports and I will try my hardest to keep it focused strictly on that subject.
 When I say sports, I really do not mean sports.
 I mean the sports I watch and follow.
 Basketball is going to be the subject of most of the posts, but the blog might also include some baseball and football.
 I can uncomfortably call myself an expert on the game of basketball and most things surrounding it.
 With baseball and football, I have played them before but my knowledge is not nearly as extensive as basketball.
 Therefore, my takes about the two will be a little bit more elementary than my takes about basketball.
 I hope that is ok.